 looking for suggestions?

-Visitors are strongly encouraged to walk, bike, carpool or use public transportation to and from Bird Fest activities whenever possible.
+Visitors are strongly encouraged to walk, bike, carpool or use LINK Transit to and from Bird Fest activities whenever possible.
 Parking is available at various spots in downtown Leavenworth, but can be very limited on festival weekends.
 Limited free parking is available at the Leavenworth City Hall parking lot at 700 Highway 2, off Commercial Street, or at the Washington Department of Transportation lot off Highway 2 near the west end of town.
 Pay lots are available at Division and Front Street, and just east of Leavenworth City Hall.

 Public restrooms are available at Bird Fest Central, behind the band shell at Waterfront Park, at 8th & Commercial Streets, in the Obertal Mall on 9th Street, and in Front Street Park on the west side of the gazebo downtown.